appleyuchi/Decision_Tree_Prune/README.md

 	Python 2.7.12

 Note that :
-①All pruning algorithm are operated on the model generated from:
+①Except ID3,all pruning algorithm are operated on the model generated from:
 Quinlan-C4.5-Release8_and_python_interface_for_EBP/Src/quinlan-src/
 which is from
 http://www.rulequest.com/Personal/c4.5r8.tar.gz
 its author is Ross Quinlan.
 Only its interface is modified for much more convient use.
 ②datasets with unKnown value is Not Supported,because under different cases or in different papers,different people have different methods to deal with unknown value.
+③The model produced by quinlan's implemention in the above link is C-type model,Not python-type model,So we need to do transformation before running pruning algorithm.For further details about transformation,continue read the following contents please.

 ----------------REP---Operation method---------------------------------